 Sometimes, the investors don’t have the exact amounts of money to buy round lots of different securities.
 Investors can buy mutual funds in smaller denominations also.
 Smaller denominations of mutual funds help the mutual fund investors to make periodic investments through monthly purchase plans.
 So, rather than waiting to have enough money, you can get in right away with mutual funds.
 This provides an additional advantage – liquidity.

 Another advantage of mutual funds is the ability to get in which means purchasing and out which means selling with relative ease.
 So basically, you can sell your mutual funds in a short period of time without being much difference between the sale price and the current market value.
-However, it is important for one to look out for any fees associated with selling, including back-end load fees.
-Unlike stocks and another type of funds, which are traded at any time during the market hours, mutual funds can transact only once per day only after Net Asset Value is calculated of the fund.
+However, one needs to look out for any fees associated with selling, including back-end load fees.
+Unlike stocks and other types of funds, which are traded at any time during the market hours, mutual funds can transact only once per day only after Net Asset Value is calculated of the fund.

 4) Professional Management

 It is obvious that when you are buying a mutual fund, you are also choosing a professional money manager.
-This manager will use the money in a professional way, which you invested to buy and sell stocks that he or she has carefully researched.
+This manager will professionally use the money, which you invested to buy and sell stocks that he or she has carefully researched.
 Thus we can say that, rather than thoroughly researching every investment before you decide to buy or sell, you have a mutual fund’s money manager to handle it for you.